Expressivity of Neural Networks with Random Weights and Learned Biases: Theory results

 \begin{restatable}{prop}{reluparambound} The ReLU and the Heaviside step function are $\parambound$-parameter bounding activations for any $\parambound > 0$. \end{restatable}

-The proof is in Appendix \S\ref{sec:fftheory} for completeness.
+The proof is in Appendix \S\ref{sec:fftheory-app}.
 A key subtlety of parameter-bounding is that it is a bound on \emph{individual}, scalar, parameters.
 Thus, as a network grows in width the bias vector and weight matrix norms will still grow accordingly.
 This may be important, as research suggests band-limited parameters cannot universally approximate, at least for certain activation types \cite{li2023powerful}.
-We leave it to future work to determine which other activations are parameter bounding.
+We leave it to future work to determine which other activations are parameter-bounding.

 We make one final definition: